 If done right, a truly great freelance proposal will make your potential clients want you, even more than you want them.

-To help you get started on the right foot, I’m giving away my proven freelance proposal template for free.
+To help you get started on the right foot, I’m giving away my proven freelance proposal template for free right here.

 Now, beyond just the actual format of the template you're using, you should always strive to put together a freelance proposal that's designed to provide meaningful solutions for your potential client, not one that just lists out your service offerings like a menu for them to choose from.

 Even more importantly, you need to communicate your personalized solutions in the way your potential clients wants to read it.
-Whether that’s in the body of an email, through online proposal software, or via mail, you need to have a strong understanding of who your client is before you even get the ball rolling.
+Whether that's in the body of an email, through online proposal software, via mail, or by using the best freelance contract template, you need to have a strong understanding of who your client is before you even get the ball rolling.

 This deep understanding of your potential clients is a core foundation that's been reiterated many times by highly successful freelancers and entrepreneurs in the business books they've written and online business courses they've taught.